Leonetienne/Tubio/README.md

 ## Frequently Asked Questions
 ### My downloads hang at 99% or 100%
-This happens as there often is some post-processing to do after downloading.
+This happens as there almost always is some post-processing to do after downloading.
+Like, audio-extracting and/or video recoding.
+If you're downloading a video this may take a while, as it may be converting webm to mp4.

 ### My downloads fail!
 First thing to do: Verify that are using the latest version of yt-dlp.
 The team behind its upstream, youtube-dl, are quite fast adjusting the downloading backend to changes in popular platforms, such as youtube.
 If your downloads still fail,